periareon/req-compile/README.rst

     six==1.11.0  # astroid, pathlib2, pymodbus (==1.11.0), pytest (>=1.10.0), more_itertools (<2.0.0,>=1.0.0)

+In the above output, the (==1.11.0) indicates that pymodbus, the requirement name listed before the parenthesis, specifically requested version 1.11.0 of six.

 Constraining output
 ~~~~~~~~~~~~~~~~~~~
 Constrain production outputs with test requirements using the ``--constraints`` flag.
 More than one file can be